 "Sarah learns that Kira and Siobhan's disappearance is down to Rachel who wants her to come back.
 She manages to avoid Rachel's henchmen.
 Cosima decides she will research her own illness.
 Delphine finds herself under suspicion when she returns to the DYAD Institute.
 Alison is trying to get her family life in order.
 She's given up drinking and has gotten involved in community theater.
 She agrees to help Felix and Sarah by getting them an unregistered gun.
 When Sarah finally gets close to Rachel, she learns she needs to look elsewhere."

-On this day in 2016, Stitchers aired "Midnight Stitcher."
-This served as the fifth episode of the program's second season, and here's the premise as provided by our friends at IMDB.com:
+On this day in 2016 (in the U.S.), Stitchers aired "Midnight Stitcher."
+Officially, this served as the fifth episode of the program's second season, and here's the premise as provided by our friends at IMDB.com:

 "When a woman is found dead with a note "This is his fault.
 K.C." on her body, Kirsten is convinced it's a message from her fugitive father."